thng4165/Drug-Repurposing/README.md

 ### Evaluation Results
 * The AUC and AUPR results from 25 runs for each model are provided in the Results/AUC_AUPR_25runs folder.

+* The HGIMC-MultipleSimilarity folder contains the results from 25 runs of the HGIMC model on datasets that include multiple similarities (for both drugs and diseases).

+* The PreviousEvaluation folder includes results from 25 runs of the BNNR, OMC, and HGIMC models using the evaluation strategy described in [1].

 * R code for visualizing these results is also included.

+### Citation